qngapparat/bsPractice/README.md

 ## Incomplete:
 **binary_tree.c**
-Some functions are already implemented; it is however not yet functional as a whole.
+Some functions are already implemented; it is however not yet functional as a whole.c